zeero/CCPlugins/commands/implement.md

 # Smart Implementation Engine

-I'll intelligently implement features from any source - GitHub, CodePen, local folders, or multiple references - adapting them perfectly to your project's architecture.
+I'll intelligently implement features from any source - web URLs, local folders, or multiple references - adapting them perfectly to your project's architecture.

 Arguments: `$ARGUMENTS` - URLs, paths, or descriptions of what to implement